MysteryPancake/Rule-Book/README.md

 * `===` and `!==` must be used when possible, not `==` or `!=`.
 * Variables mustn't be type declared, unless they're numbers.
 * Variables must use `get`, `set` and `didSet` when possible.
+* `if` statements must be on a single line, unless wrapping.
 * `if bool then` must be used, not `if bool == true then`.
 * `struct` must be used, not `class`, unless essential.
 * Variables mustn't be above the level of `internal`.